yaseen234/yaseen234/index.md

-### Muhammed Yaseen Nivas
+# Muhammed Yaseen Nivas

 Welcome to my website!
 I am a high-school senior interested in olympiad biology, physics (and the math that comes with it).
 I like creating handouts on topics that I've learned.

-### Handouts
+# Handouts

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+Even though I'm better at biology, most of my handouts/notes are on physics/math because reading bio textbooks are much better (and efficient) than reading handouts in my opinion.
+Nevertheless, here are some of my works.

+## Math Club
+I run (along with a few other students) the school math club (named Euler's Etudiants).
+I've taken a couple lectures on extracurricular topics such as modular arithmetic, vieta's relations and the likes.
 ```markdown
 Syntax highlighted code block